Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/getting_started.md

 ## Understanding JSON

-All JSON files start out with an `object`, or a set of key value mappings, for example is we represent a person as JSON it might look like:
+All JSON files start out with an `object`, or a set of key value mappings, for example if we represent a person as JSON it might look like:

 ```json
 {